-You want good air flow throughout your whole house to promote the flow of chi, but it is especially important to have proper ventilation and fresh air circulating in the bathroom.
-Run the fan when you take a hot shower so you don’t create mold and mildew in the bathroom.4.
-Scents:
+3. Proper Ventilation: You want good air flow throughout your whole house to promote the flow of chi, but it is especially important to have proper ventilation and fresh air circulating in the bathroom.
+Run the fan when you take a hot shower so you don’t create mold and mildew in the bathroom.

-Your bathroom experience should encompass all your senses.
+4. Scents: Your bathroom experience should encompass all your senses.
 Small pots of fresh herbs, such as lavender, rosemary or sage, add a relaxing scent to the space, while offsetting the water element in the room.
-Try to avoid using air fresheners that may add toxic chemicals to the air; look for natural alternatives whenever you can.5.
-Organization:
+Try to avoid using air fresheners that may add toxic chemicals to the air; look for natural alternatives whenever you can.

-Make sure your bathroom is well lit and that you have additional lighting options such as multiple lights or lights on a dimmer.
-7. Mirrors:
+6. Lighting: Make sure your bathroom is well lit and that you have additional lighting options such as multiple lights or lights on a dimmer.

-The toilet seat should always be down with the toilet lid closed.
-Do you really want that bacteria going into the air when you flush the toilet?9.
-Proper Maintenance:
+8. Etiquette: The toilet seat should always be down with the toilet lid closed.
+Do you really want that bacteria going into the air when you flush the toilet?

 These are just a few ways you can incorporate Feng Shui into your bathroom and your life.
 How do you feel when you walk into your own bathroom?
 What do you like and dislike about other bathrooms you’ve visited?